 “Dean!”
 Cas’s call cut through his concentration and he flicked his gaze down to meet his eyes for a second before returning to his scan.
 “What?”

 “Rescue is due in five mikes,” Cas ground out.
 “Don’t kill them.”

 “I won’t,” Dean assured him as he shot a careful two bullets at the next head to pop up.
 No scream, but no one tried to peek out from there again, so he was counting that as a kill.

-The clock in his head was slowly ticking down when Cas granted again and picked up his gun.
+The clock in his head was slowly ticking down when Cas grunted again and picked up his gun.
 Dean felt the hot burn of something entering the outside of his left leg before the sound of the 9mil going off thundered in his ears.
 Staring down at his partner, he hissed.

 Damn man had aggravated his wound, he thought, ignoring his own.
-“If you bleed to death, I will be pissed,”
+“If you bleed to death, I will be pissed.”